-3.3 ADMISSION REQUIREMENTS
+V.3.3 ADMISSION REQUIREMENTS

-- a) In addition to the general admission requirements (General rules A.4) the following requirements prevail: - b) Prospective students will be subjected to a selection programme consisting of the following components: - i) Personal interviews by a selection panel with prospective students and the completion of a psychometric selection questionnaire.
-Information about the selection criteria and -procedures can be obtained from the Subject chairperson. - ii) If deemed necessary, the Director of the School for Behavioural Sciences may require that a student be subjected to further selection procedures before continuing with the programme.

-iii) Information with regard to the selection requirements and procedure are available from the Registrar or the subject group chairperson.

-Students registered for the B.SW degree may, before the end of the first sesemster of the second year, switch to the B.A. degree with Social Work as a major.
+- a) In addition to the general admission requirements (Academic Rule 1.2) the following requirements prevail: - b) No student will be allowed onto the BSW programme unless he/she has complied with all the requirements set out in Academic Rule1.2.2. - c) Prospective students will be subjected to a selection programme consisting of the following components: - Personal interviews by a selection panel with prospective students and the completion of a psychometric selection questionnaire.
+Information about the selection criteria and -procedures can be obtained from the Subject chairperson. - ii) If deemed necessary, the Director of the School for Behavioural Sciences may require that a student be subjected to further selection procedures before continuing with the programme. - iii) Information with regard to the selection requirements and procedure are available from the Registrar or the subject group chairperson. - The School Director may require a student to undergo the selection proses again before being admitted to the following study year. - With the view on practical work in the third and fourth year, it is strongly recommended that a student must be in possession of a driver's license.
+The University cannot guarantee a placement w.r.t the mini-internship (BSWG471) for students who do not comply with this requirement. - d) APS: Prospective students must have obtained an APS-score of 24 and a minimum achievement at level 4 (50 - 59%) in the language of learning on either the Home Language or First Additional Language level. - M-score: Prospective students must have obtained a M-score of 17.
+For this qualification the M-score is calculated using the following formula: medium of instruction of proposed qualification (Afrikaans or English) X 2 + 3 best subjects.

-Prospective students who are unsuccessful in the first selection process, may register for the first level of the B.A. degree with Social Work as a major.
-These students may, at the end of the first study year, again apply for admission to the B.SW degree.
-The process of selection must be completed before the end of the first semester of the second year of study.

-The School Director may require a student to undergo the selection proses again before being admitted to the following study year.

-With the view on practical work in the third and fourth year, it is strongly recommended that a student must be in possession of a driver's license.
-The University can not guarantee a placement w.r.t the mini-internship (BSWG471) for students who do not comply with this requirement.

-- c) APS: Prospective students must have obtained an APS-score of 24 and a minimum achievement at level 4 (50 - 59%) in the language of learning on either the Home Language or First Additional Language level. - d) M-score: Prospective students must have obtained a M-score of 17.
-For this qualification the M-score is calculated using the following formula: medium of instruction of proposed qualification (Afrikaans or English) X 2 + 3 best subjects

-3.3.1 Curriculum outcomes
+V.3.3.1 Curriculum outcomes